What is Peaksay?

 Are the recordings I make for Speaking Mode and the Pronunciation Game stored anywhere?

 Yes and no. We use the browser's built-in Web Speech API to transcribe speech.
 In Chrome, that could potentially mean your anonymized voice data is stored for AI training purposes.
 Peaksay itself does not store any data.

 Will Peaksay still be free after release?

-Mostly.
-Anybody can learn and play any conversation, but certain extra features (like Speaking Mode) will be part of FluentKey Pro.
-We might also put a cap on the number of conversations you can create.
+Yes and no. Anybody can learn and play any conversation, but more powerful features will be part of Peaksay Pro.

 Where does the name "Peaksay" come from?

 It's Pig Latin for "speak" (according to our rules, anyway).